Hum Kahan Ke Sachay Thay: Production

 The project was first announced by Zainab Qayyum in late-March 2021 who confirmed on Instagram being part of the serial along with Kubra Khan, directed by Farooq Rind.
 Omair Rana in an interview revealed that he is starring in a serial and Mahira Khan will return to television after five years with the same serial.

 Reception

 Critical reception

 While reviewing the first episode, Haneena Moosa of The Daily Times wrote, "The drama begins with a very powerful dialogue, delivered by one of the drama’s protagonists, Aswad".
 She further praised the premise and subject of the serial.
 Critics praised the premise and acting performances of the series.

 While writing for The News International, Maheen Zia termed some of the events regarding the character Aswad as unrealistic.
 Another reviewer of the newspaper called it out for the glorification of toxic relationships.
 A reviewer from DAWN Images praised the performances of the actors and introduction of mental therapy in the plot, but mentioned the toxicity of Mukhtar's character and suicide portrayal as the negative aspect.
+Jasir Shahbaz of The Friday Times critiqued the series for perpetuating the trope of romantic relationships between cousins, argues that this portrayal romanticizes and reinforces the practice of cousin marriages, limiting women's ambitions and agency.
 Due to the dragging storyline and slow pace, the series also gathered criticism from viewers and critics.